OCA/product-attribute/product_profile/README.rst

 You are concerned that at any time a product might be not configured correctly: this module is your friend.

-In this case a lot of complexity becomes hidden (default behavior) to the end user and usability is optimal.
+Thanks to this module, a lot of complexity becomes hidden (default behavior) to the end user and usability is optimal.

-It also can make ease the data migration by only specifying the profile field instead of all fields which depend on it.
+It eases as well the data migration by only specifying the profile field instead of all fields which depend on it.

-Note: This module is meant to be used by skilled people in database fields creation with the ERP framework.
+Note: This module is meant to be used by skilled people in database fields creation within the ERP framework.

 Additional feature: a default value can be attached to a profile (see § Configuration, part 3)